-THE House of Commons is to be "swept away,"-1 and we are on the eve of a General Election,that is the position into which Lord PALMERSTON has been driven by the result of the debate on Mr. COBDEN'S motion.
+THE House of Commons is to be "swept away,"and we are on the eve of a General Election,that is the position into which Lord Palmerston has been driven by the result of the debate on Mr. Corden's motion.
 The discussion continued to exhibit its cross motives until the very last.
-Mr. COBDEN condemns the proceedings of Sir JOHN BOWRING in China, because he objects to the expenditure and cruelties of war, and would leave trade to shift for itself; Mr. GLADSTONE is enraged with Ministers, because they have disturbed the arrangement which he made when he was in office, and he feels like an author whose work has been 'edited' by an inferior hand that cuts out all his good bits.
+Mr. COBDEN condemns the proceedings of Sir John Bowring in China, because he objects to the expenditure and cruelties of war, and would leave trade to shift for itself; Mr. GLADSTONE is enraged with Ministers, because they have disturbed the arrangement which he made when he was in office, and he feels like an author whose work has been 'edited' by an inferior hand that cuts out all his good bits.
 Mr. DISRAELI rejoiced at the Ministerial difficulty, and exulted in the opportunity for displaying his parliamentary arts in their highest condition.
 Ministers made the opportunity as wide as they could for him.
-The question of the lorcha and of the BOWRING policy became quite subservient to the question of the position of Ministers.
+The question of the lorcha and of the Bowning policy became quite subservient to the question of the position of Ministers.
 The Premier, who was suffering severely in health, appeared to give way in temper; and the speech which he brought out nearly at the close of the debate, was stinging and personal, but not novel in its arguments.
-He attacked Mr. COBDEN with singular bitterness, and in fact assumed the attitude of a man who, expecting no quarter, is prepared to grant none.
-To a certain extent this responded to the the general election.
-It is expected that Parliafeeling out of doors; for the mercantile community
+He attacked Mr. Cobden with singular bitterness, and in fact assumed the attitude of a championed their interests, and they are disgusted PALMERSTON.